 In this article, I’ll outline the methods criminals are using to defraud older people.
 I’ll also share tips from money expert Clark Howard and Team Clark on ways to prevent fraud.

-9 Scams Tricking Seniors Out of Their Money
+These Scams Are Tricking Seniors Out of Their Money

 Clark’s Consumer Action Center (CAC) receives calls, from time to time, from people who have fallen for romance scams.